The Columbus Lions continued to bolster their defense this week with the signing of former Auburn defensive lineman Tez Doolittle.

 “It’s a huge improvement with us signing all these guys from Troy, Georgia, Auburn and Florida,” Gibson said.

-The Lions host the North Georgia Bulldogs on March 13 in a scrimmage at the Columbus Civic Center, dive into their Southern Indoor Football League title defense with a regular-season opener at the Alabama Hammers in Huntsville, Ala., on March 19 and host the Richmond Raiders on March 27.
+The Lions host the North Georgia Bulldogs on March 13 at the Columbus Civic Center, dive into their Southern Indoor Football League title defense with a regular-season opener at the Alabama Hammers in Huntsville, Ala., on March 19 and host the Richmond Raiders on March 27.